CEN3031-Spring2020/CEN3031_Bootcamp4_React/Readme.md

     - It has a display box for printing out more details about the selected building
     - It imports and uses several React Component files to implement this functionality

-- React Component Files - *React use compoenents to organize and squirrel away functionality so that we can reuse it in multiple places.
+- React Component Files - *React use components to organize and squirrel away functionality so that we can reuse it in multiple places.
 Ultimately, it allows our code to look cleaner and maximizes reusability for future developmen.*
     - *BuildingList.js* - This is a React Component that prints the building code and the name to the screen
     - *Search.js*  - This is a React Component that filters the contents of the list based on the user's input in the textbox
     - *ViewBuilding.js* - This is a React Component that allows us to view additional listing details for the current selected building             when a user clicks on a listing